statengeneraal/laws-markdown/verdrag/aanvullend/protocol/ii/bij/het/verdrag/tot/verbod/van/kernwapens/in/etc/BWBV0006344/README.md

 ### Article  3
 Treedt in werking op een nader te bepalen tijdstip

-The Governments represented by the undersigned Plenipotentiaries also undertake not to use or threaten to use nuclear weapons against the Contracting Parties of the Treaty for the Prohibition of Nuclear Weapons In Latin America.
+The Governments represented by the undersigned Plenipotentiaries also undertake not to use or threaten to use nuclear weapons against the Contracting Parties of the Treaty for the Prohibition of Nuclear Weapons in Latin America.

 ### Article  4
 Treedt in werking op een nader te bepalen tijdstip